-I strongly suggest we all review the current help and support we offer our font-line ambulance professionals and the urgent need for UK Home Office certified stab resistant vests.
+I strongly suggest we all review the current help and support we offer our font-line ambulance professionals and the urgent need for reliable, ‘operationally sensible’ and certified stab resistant vests.
 The key must be that any body armour issued must offer the highest possible level of blunt force trauma protection.
-I suggest to view our very real video demonstration in which I personally test the performance of our PPSS UK Home Office certified stab resistant vests… and please note… PPSS Stab Resistant Vests (as featured in the following video) offer an UNLIMITED SHELFLIFE, compare to all other Kevlar based body armour that really should be replaced after 4-5 years.
-This offers an outstanding saving in the long run!
+I suggest to view our very real video demonstration in which Paul Fong (Ex New Zealand Armed Forces/Police/Advanced Instructor) tests the performance of our PPSS UK Home Office certified stab resistant vests:

 I can only invite all key decision makers to sit down with us.
-Let us discuss in a very relaxed but focussed manner how we can help you effectively protect your colleagues.
+Let us discuss how we can help you effectively protect your colleagues.
 One day we will look at a casualty.
 One day one paramedic will not return home.
 We don’t know when it will happen, but there is no question about it, it will happen.
-The question I invite you to answer then is: “Have you really done your very best to reduce the risk of this incident?”
-Right now the answer to this question is a simple NO!
+The question I invite you to answer then is: “Have you really done your utmost to prevent this assault or incident… and what have you done to reduce the severity of the injuries your colleague has suffered?”

 If you have any further in reference to this subject or any other type of high performance body armour, please visit www.ppss-group.com email my team email@example.com or call us on +44 (0) 845 5193 953